tommccoy1/rnn-hierarchical-biases/README.md

 Code for "Does syntax need to grow on trees?
 Sources of inductive bias in sequence to sequence networks"

 # Dependencies
-I ran this with PyTorch version 0.4.0, but other versions may well work.
+We ran this with PyTorch version 0.4.0, but other versions may well work.
 It should run on either a GPU or CPU (though at least some experiments will be markedly faster on a GPU).

 # Data
 Files ending in `.train`, `.dev`, `.test`, and `.gen` are training, development, test, and generalization sets, respectively.
 Files starting `agr` are the data for the question formation task, and file starting with `tense` are the data for the tense reinflection task.